 I have always thought that I am good at multitasking.
-That is why I believed that I don’t have to pay the price associated with context switching (or task switching).
+That is why I believed that I don't have to pay the price associated with context switching (or task switching).
 This week I realized that have been wrong.
-I am not very good at
+I am not very good at multitasking and

-This week I read a blog post titled Where is the Foreman by Robert “Uncle Bob” Martin.
+This week I read a blog post titled Where is the Foreman by Robert "Uncle Bob" Martin.
 It made me think.
-Uncle Bob suggests that a software development team should have a foreman who: He’d make sure everything was done, done right,
+Uncle Bob suggests that a software development team should have a foreman who: He'd make sure everything was done, done right, and done on time.

 When potential customers contact us, the odds are that they want to know two things: How much does it cost to implement the application?
 How long it will take to implement the application?
 The honest answer to both of these questions is: We have no